nithyaramakrishnan/data-shield/tls-cert.md

     </tr>
     <tr>
         <td><code>datashield-enclaveos-frontend</code></td>
         <td>The certificate that is used by the container that serves the Enclave Manager front end.
 It is used to authenticate to the Ingress proxy.
-Note: This is not the same certificate that you would switch to use your own.</td>
+Note: This certificate is different than the one that you would switch to use your own.</td>
     </tr>
     <tr>
         <td><code>datashield-enclaveos-manager-main</code></td>